 CONTEXT

-The education team work closely with the child’s own school to plan an appropriate curriculum which meets the child’s academic and current health needs.
+At the Leicester Royal Infirmary, the Education Team provides education and support across nine children’s wards for young people aged 4-18 years.
+They work closely with a student’s own school to plan an appropriate curriculum which meets their academic and current health needs.

 Children’s Hospital School University Hospitals of Leicester – NHS Trust Leicester Royal Infirmary – Leicester LE1 5WW